Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Funfacts
 - The MAC-GBD I used here came from another mod, so it was desoldered two times without that much precaution and soldered three times.
 On the other hand, I had one MAC-GBD dead after a single transplant (with another mod too, not this one).
 For this latter, I think it was yet dead on its initial board as it came from an "untested" camera (with traces of liquid damage).
 My conclusion is that the MAC-GBD is rather sturdy, but better test a camera before modding it to avoid nervous breakdown.
 - The C10 "magic cap" is a well-worn subject of discussion among camera modders.
-Its minimal value is supposed to be 22 pF, but caps have tolerance...
-Maximal value that can be used is unknown (44 pF is the highest value tested so far without glitches).
+Its very minimal value is supposed to be 22 pF, but caps and design have tolerances...
+So better choose a capacity far enough from that minimal value.

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by extracting lacking steps from that information black hole that is Discord.